Wildspitze

-Wildspitze ([ˈvɪltˌʃpɪt͡sə]) is the highest mountain in the Ötztal Alps and in North Tyrol, as well as the second highest mountain in Austria after the Großglockner and in terms of prominence (2261 m) is the fourth summit of the Alps and the fifteenth of Europe.
+Wildspitze ([ˈvɪltˌʃpɪt͡sə]) is the highest mountain in the Ötztal Alps and in North Tyrol, as well as the second highest mountain in Austria after Großglockner and in terms of prominence (2261 m) is the fourth summit of the Alps and the fifteenth of Europe.

 Location

 The Wildspitze is on a ridge called Weißkamm ("white ridge") that joins the main chain of the Alps at the Weißkugel.
 Its north and west flanks form the end of the Pitz valley, while the south and east flanks rise above the upper ends of the Ötztal.
 The mountain has twin peaks, with a rocky south summit (3768 m or by most other sources 3770 m) and a firn-covered north summit at about 3760 m.
 The mountain is surrounded by glaciers on three sides, of which the Taschachferner (at 8 km2) is the largest.
 The 50° north face is popular with ice climbers.

 The view from the peak is only limited by the curvature of the Earth.
 To the east one can see as far as the Großglockner and to the west as far as the Finsteraarhorn.

 The nearest higher mountain is the Ortler, 48.5 km away in South Tyrol.